What we do to protect YOU

 If you are concerned about cookies, we encourage you to upgrade your browser to a recent version and review the Help section of your browser to learn more about its specific control features.

-To help ensure that no one else can access your personal information, always use the logout button to end an online banking session.
+To help ensure that no one else can access your personal information, always use the Sign out button to end a digital banking session.
 It is located at the top of every page.
-When you exit using the log out button, we delete your session cookie so that your session cannot be resumed unless your Login ID and PAC are re-entered.
+When you exit using the Sign out button, we delete your session cookie so that your session cannot be resumed unless your User Name and Password are re-entered.

 In the event that you leave your computer without logging out, our Internet banking site has been designed to end your session automatically if our system detects that you have not provided any instructions or used the browser buttons to navigate for several minutes.
-To restart the session, you will need to provide your PAC again.
+To restart the session, you will need to provide your User Name and Password again.